Xiuq-He/grid-interface/README.md

-# Aggregate Grid-Forming Control of Heterogeneous Distributed Energy Resources
+# Simulation data for the paper "Aggregate Grid-Forming Control of Heterogeneous Distributed Energy Resources"
 This repository contains the simulation files to reproduce the results of the paper https://arxiv.org/abs/2410.14912

 MATLAB Version: 2022b